 Local authorities are working with increasingly restricted budgets and in this context, questions might be raised as to a decision that ultimately favours investing in the development of what is essentially a ‘non-exclusive’ service.
 Open source by its very nature is a sharing platform, but this really shouldn’t be seen as a negative trait.
 Indeed, it opens up the potential for a more collaborative way of working, which can only be beneficial for the public sector as a whole.

 Financially, it makes sense for government agencies to share digital infrastructure and there are numerous examples of success.
 The North West Shared Infrastructure Service, for instance, has made great strides in improving patient care by providing a framework through which services can be offered to NHS organisations.
-This has led to the development of innovative IT healthcare schemes such as tele-practice and LPRES.
-With this kind of shared cost, there is an increased incentive for organisations such as local authorities to consider open source software as an alternative.
+This has led to the development of innovative IT healthcare schemes such as tele-practice With this kind of shared cost, there is an increased incentive for organisations such as local authorities to consider open source software as an alternative.